saptarshidatta96/saptarshi/_pages/Knowledge-Base.md

 - TensorFlow channel on YouTube

-- Deeplizard.com provided end to end high end tutorials on Deep Learing with Keras, TensorFlow and Pytorch.
+- Deeplizard.com provides end to end high quality tutorials on Deep Learing with Keras, TensorFlow and Pytorch.
 Make sure to watch it.